Updated: Jun 30

-According to the study presented, "the chief explanation for Spain’s pronounced improvement is the country’s Mediterranean diet which helps guard against some of the five biggest early killers of the modern era: obesity, high blood pressure, elevated levels of blood sugar, tobacco use and excessive alcohol consumption.
+"The chief explanation for Spain’s pronounced improvement is the country’s Mediterranean diet which helps guard against some of the five biggest early killers of the modern era: obesity, high blood pressure, elevated levels of blood sugar, tobacco use and excessive alcohol consumption."

-As the study’s lead author, Dr Kyle Foreman, Director of Data Science at the IHME, says;
+The study’s lead author, Dr Kyle Foreman, Director of Data Science at the IHME, says:

-"Whether we see significant progress or stagnation depends on how well or poorly health systems address key health drivers”,referring to the five major influences on premature mortality mentioned above.
+"Whether we see significant progress or stagnation depends on how well or poorly health systems address key health drivers", referring to the five major influences on premature mortality mentioned.

-So maybe the real explanation can be found in the superior Health Care system in Spain, and in the world-leading Research and Development in BioScience backing it up, behind the scenes?
+So maybe the real explanation can be found in the superior Health Care system in Spain and in the world-leading Research and Development in BioScience backing it up?

-The first one being especially worth your attention, as they have managed to do the "impossible" in the Biotech sector, infamous for its costly and lengthy research periods, before giving investors anything tangible to tie their high ROI hopes to.
+When talking about funding, Neuroelectrics has done the "impossible" in the Biotech sector, infamous for its costly and lengthy research periods, before giving investors anything tangible to tie their high ROI hopes onto.
+They managed to sell hardware to the Entertainment industry (Facebook and Warner Bros) to finance their research and operations.

 Ana Maiques co-founded the company with her husband Giulio Ruffini in 2012 in Barcelona, providing technology that both interprets and stimulates brain activity.